Anuragprajapatii/eventadder/README.md

             const dateTo = dateToInput.value;

             if (!eventName || !dateFrom || !dateTo) {
-                showMessage('Please fill in Event Name, Date From, and Date To.');
+                showMessage('Please fill in Event Name, Date From, and Date To.', 'error');
                 return;
             }